in-toto/specification/in-toto-spec.md

 securely.

-For cases where trust delegation is meaningful, a functionary should be able to delegate full or limited trust to other functionaries to perform steps on her or his behalf.
+For cases where trust delegation is meaningful, a functionary should be able to delegate full or limited trust to other functionaries to perform steps on their behalf.

 #### 1.5.4 System properties